bripkens/janus-plugin/README.md

 On this page, upload the plug-in manually by selecting the result of the previous compilation step.
 The plug-in file is located at `janus-plugin/target/janus-plugin.hpi`.

+## Configuration
+Once the plug-in is installed, you need to configure Janus before you can use it.
+In Jenkins' standard configuration menu (`Manage Jenkins -> Configure System`), you can configure all Janus parts.
+In this menu and next to each configuration option, you will find additional information which further guides you through the configuration process.
+After configuration, you can select the `Bootstrap Project` option from Jenkins' main menu to use Janus.

 # Version History